Prozorro-Sale-UA/openprocurement.auctions.rubble/docs/source/overview.rst

 * No need to specify enquiries period (there is no *active.enquiries* status), since it overlaps with *active.tendering* period.
 * `tenderPeriod` must be at least 7 calendar days.
+* Organizer can edit procedure only during *enquiryPeriod*.
 * Procedure can be switched from *draft* status to *active.tendering*.
 * During *active.tendering* period participants can ask questions, submit proposals, and upload documents.
 * The only date Organizer has to provide is *Tender.auctionPeriod.startDate*, the rest will be calculated automatically.